-Yes, you can be financially abused even if you have access to the family money.
-Financially abused people could have an individual checking account, or a retirement account, or a job.
-A victim can be financially abused when the abuser
+Yes, you can be financially abused even if you have access to money.
+Financially abused people could have an individual checking account, a retirement account, or a job.
+A victim can be financially abused when the abuser:

-- prohibits him or her from working or going to school,
+- prohibits you from working or going to school

-- refuses to pay any household bills (forcing the victim to pay them),
+- refuses to pay any household bills (forces you to pay them)

 - or any number of things one could do to undermine a person’s financial life.

-The point of financial abuse is to make it very difficult for an abuse victim to gain financial independence (Women’s Guide to Financial Self-Defense by June Mays).
-This means the victim isn’t likely to leave the relationship for fear he or she cannot make it alone.
-Even if a victim has access to the family money or knows that he or she could survive financially upon leaving the relationship, emotional and verbal abuse make it very hard to see oneself as capable of living in the real world (Long-Term Verbal Abuse Symptoms).
+The point of financial abuse is to make it very difficult for you to gain financial independence.
+This means the victim isn’t likely to leave the relationship for fear that they cannot make it alone.
+Even if a victim has access to money or knows that they could survive financially upon leaving the relationship, emotional and verbal abuse makes it very hard to see yourself as capable of living in the real world.

 Financially Abused by Creating Self-Doubt

 The financial abuse in my marriage was covert as I always had access to the money.
-From the beginning of married life, I budgeted, invested for retirement, paid bills, and shopped.
-My husband didn’t want anything to do with the money except when he felt a need to berate my stupid decisions or lecture over how I nickel and dimed us to death.
+From the beginning of our married life, I budgeted, invested for retirement, paid bills, and shopped for our family’s needs.
+My husband didn’t want anything to do with the money except when he felt a need to berate my stupid decisions or lecture me over how I nickel and dimed us to death.
 I spent hours with my angry, explosive husband explaining

-- why we had more than a mortgage and utility bills,
+- why we had more than a mortgage and utility bill,

 - why our credit balance kept climbing,